zaphosting/docs/docs/vserver-windows-palworld.md

 Once logged in, you can now begin downloading the files.

 :::tip
-Optional: You can set your preferred install directory by using the command `force_install_dir [path]`, replacing path with the path you wish.
+Optional: You can set your preferred install directory by using the command `force_install_dir [path]`, replacing `[path]` with the path that you wish to use for your server.
 For example:
 ```
 force_install_dir C:\Palworld-Server
 ```